HeRCLab/nocsim/README.md

 network topography, number of routers, and routing algorithm.
 We collect the following metrics (based largely on those used by Kapre & Gray):

-* Throughput in flit-routers per cycle with respect to flit-routers per cycle.
+* Throughput in flit-routers per cycle with respect to injection rate flit-routers per cycle.
 * Average Latency in cycles with respect to throughput in flit-routers per cycle.
 * Throughput in flits per cycle with respect to routers.